NamanS4ini/YTPlaylistAnalyzer/README.md

 - Change how many recent playlists appear on the home page.
 - Show or hide home page sections such as Recent Playlists, Need Help, and the footer.
 - Adjust cache expiration from the settings page.
+- Automatically clean up expired playlist cache in the background using the current cache expiration setting.
 - Control navbar visibility and style from the settings page.
 - Keep navigation choices persistent in local storage.